Oct 29, 2014

 This is part of Locust Grove Cemetery near St. Francisville, Louisiana.
 In college I wrote a small ghost story based on an experience I had there as a young girl of fifteen.
 I looked for it this week, but have not found it, but one of these days, the story is bound to turn up.
 I never throw anything away.
 I wanted to end October talking about how we should all write to truth.
 That is not easy to define, and in November as I write my words for NaNoWriMo, I will attempt to explain why writing to truth is so important.

 When I was a young girl, we often visited St. Francisville, Louisiana, which was like my second home.
 It is a place I have the fondest memories of and also some of the most sentimental.
-I am lucky to have seen St. Francisville during the 1960s and 1970s, when it was still a small town and had not really been touched by tourism and capitalism.
-For example, my mother was a friend of the owner of The Myrtles at that time, long before it was a tourist attraction and one of the most haunted houses in the USA.
+I am lucky to have seen St. Francisville when it was still a small town and had not really been touched by tourism and capitalism.
+For example, my mother was a friend of the owner of The Myrtles at one time, long before it was a tourist attraction and one of the most haunted houses in the USA.
 Then, it was just an old house with a tragic history, no electricity on the second floor, and used mostly for storage.
 I used to play in it when Mother went for her visits.
 I used a flashlight.
 I never saw a ghost, but my sister said she did and she was only a toddler at that time.
 Who knows?

 I grew up on ghost stories.
 Mother told the most wonderful ghost stories and I believed every single word she said (at the time).
 I suppose places can be haunted, by history, by sad events, by the longing of people to escape into the past or to just ignore time.
 Maybe ghosts are like fingerprints?
 They linger on and on, a lasting image of some event no one can forget.